Shebang (Unix): Syntax

 in which interpreter is a path to an executable program.
-The space between #! and interpreter is optional.
+It is optional to have a space between #! and interpreter.
 There could be any number of spaces or tabs either before or after interpreter.
 The optional-arg will include any extra spaces up to the end-of-line.

 In Linux, the file specified by interpreter can be executed if it has the execute rights and is one of the following: